LB&SCR H2 class: Construction and use

 The new H2 class locomotives built by Brighton railway works and introduced between June 1911 and January 1912.
 They were an immediate success and shared with the H1 class the London to Brighton express trains including the heavily loaded Pullman services the Brighton Limited, and the Southern Belle, which the LB&SCR described as "the most luxurious train in the World".

 As with the non-superheated class they were gradually replaced on the London-Brighton express trains in 1925/6 by the "King Arthur" and "River" classes, but there was still plenty of work for them on other express services, including boat trains connecting with the Newhaven-Dieppe ferry service.
 At the same time they were all named after geographical features of the south coast.

 Oliver Bulleid, familiar with the class from his time at the LNER, increased the boiler pressure of the H2 class from 170 psi to 200 psi starting in 1938 to match the H1.

-Following the cessation of the cross-channel ferries after 1940, as a result of the Second World War, the class were left with little work to do and several were put into store or else moved to miscellaneous duties in southern England.
+Following the cessation of the cross-channel ferries after 1940 as a result of the Second World War, the class was left with little work to do and several were put into store or else moved to miscellaneous duties in southern England.
 The H2 class however returned to the boat trains after the end of the war and continued until the mid-1950s.

 Withdrawal

 One member of the class was withdrawn in 1949, but the remainder continued in regular use until 1956.
-No. 32424 "Beachy Head" was the last survivor, it was withdrawn in April 1958 and none were preserved.
+No. 32424 "Beachy Head" was the last survivor; it was withdrawn in April 1958 and none were preserved.